 As part of the compliance assessment, we request copies of Delegated Entity Provider Dispute report.
-The auditor reviews the reports and randomly selects finalized disputes for reviewing.
+The auditor reviews the reports and randomly selects finalized disputes for review.
 The auditor also requires a copy of the delegated entity’s PDR Policy and Procedures and evidence of the availability of the PDR mechanism.
-If the capitated medical group/IPA or capitated facility is non-compliant with UnitedHealthcare state or federal requirements, the delegated entities must develop an improvement action plan IPA designed to bring them back into compliance.
+If the capitated medical group/IPA or capitated facility is non-compliant with UnitedHealthcare state or federal requirements, the delegated entities must develop an IAP designed to bring them back into compliance.

 If you continue to have a commercial claims dispute with the delegated entity related to medical necessity and utilization management, forward all claim information and correspondence between the delegated entity and you to UnitedHealthcare for review.
 We do not begin the review until we receive the supporting documentation.